algosup/2023-2024-project-5-flutter-team-2/functional-specification/functional-specification.md

 - **Features:**
   - **Sign-Up Options:** Allow employer to register using their company email, google, social media accounts (Facebook), or with a dedicated company account(icloud), else the Employer will have to enter the COMPANY's NAME, The COMPANY's size, Location(s), email address, password, confirm password, phone number.

-  - **Login:** Secure login functionality with password protection and options for password recovery.
+  - **Login:** Secure login functionality with email, password protection and options for password recovery.

 ### 2. Company Profile Creation and Management
 - **Features:**
   - **Basic Information:** Employers has the company name, industry, size (number of employees), and location(s), email address, password.

-  - **Company Description:** A detailed description of the company’s mission, values, culture, and work environment.
+  - **Company Description:** A detailed description of the company’s mission, and work environment.

-  - **Multimedia:** Upload company logo

   - **Social Media Links:** Links to the company’s social media profiles (LinkedIn, Facebook, Twitter, etc.).

 ### 3. Job Posting Management
 - **Features:**
-  - **Create Job Postings:** Employers can create and publish job postings with detailed descriptions, requirements, and preferred soft skills.
+  - **Create Job Postings:** Employers can create and publish job postings with detailed descriptions, requirements, salary, location, and preferred soft skills.

-  - **Job Posting Fields:** Job title, job description, location (remote, on-site, hybrid), employment type (full-time, part-time, contract), salary range, and soft skills required.
+  - **Job Posting Fields:** Job title, job description, location (remote, on-site, hybrid), employment type (full-time, part-time), salary range, type of contract(permanent contract, temporary contract), and soft skills required.

 ### 4. Candidate Search and Matching
 - **Features:**